Granville (Qld)

 Health performance in Granville is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Granville faces significant health challenges, with various conditions affecting both younger and older residents.
-The rate of private health cover is notably low at approximately 46%, covering around 1,211 people, compared to the national average of 55.7%.
+Granville faces significant health challenges, as indicated by AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high across various health conditions, affecting both younger and older age cohorts.
+Private health cover is extremely low at approximately 46% of the total population (~1,212 people), compared to 52.5% in Rest of Qld and the national average of 55.7%.

 Frequently Asked Questions - Health